kylephillips/favorites/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Option added to enable a modal notification for anonymous users.
+Modal content is editable under Settings > Favorites > Users.
+Anonymous users must be disabled, and the "Require Login & Show Modal" must be checked.
+The content is also available via a filter: favorites/authentication_modal_content.
+If the plugin css has been disabled and this feature is required, please see the plugin styles for new css classes required for modals to function.

 = 2.0.2 =
 * Option added to use a css/html loading indicator in place of an image.
 Additional filters added for theme use
 * Shortcode option added to the favorites list "user_favorites" for including the post thumbnail.
 To include the thumbnail, pass the option include_thumbnails="true".
 To specify a thumbnail size, pass it in as an option: thumbnail_size="thumbnail"